You are here

 Publication of complaint outcomes

-Our complaints handling system allows us to report on each unique identification number, supporting case monitoring as matters are progressed.
-When matters are finalised and closed, outcomes will be published.
+Our complaints handling system allows us to report on the outcomes of matters when they are finalised.
 Details about the advertiser and product of complaints categorised as low will not be published.
 Those details will be published for all other advertising cases categorised as medium, high or critical where a complaint is sustained.

 The Act allows us to publish information such as public warning notices.
 We will publish outcomes of our advertising complaint cases, information on enforcement outcomes including those that are administrative actions such as cancellation or suspension from the Register.
 Where a potential non-compliance of high or critical impact has been clearly identified but the non-compliance is averted through negotiation between the advertiser and the TGA, the outcome will also be published.